-4.0 Project Design / Feasibility:
+5. Project Design / Feasibility (200 words or less):

 • Have the designs for the project been completed already or will they be completed before planned project implementation?
+Yes ⊠, No□

-Grummel Engineering and associates will complete the engineering for the stream meander expansion design by the fall of 2018.
-ODFW and Bio-Surveys have conducted their field reconnaissance, completed their preferred lay-out of site locations, and will develop site specific specifications for beaver dam analogs and large woody debris structures in consultation with the project engineers.
+Grummel Engineering and associates will have completed the engineering and plan sets for the stream channel expansion design by the fall of 2019.
+ODFW and Bio-Surveys have conducted their field reconnaissance, completed their preferred lay-out of site locations, and have been developing site specific specifications for beaver dam analogs and large woody debris structures in consultation with the project engineers.

-• Are the appropriate permits (ESA and environmental compliance) in place already or will they be in place before planned project implementation?
+• Are the appropriate permits (e.g., ESA consultation, Scientific Collection, fish health/transport, etc.) in place already or will they be in place before planned project implementation?
+Yes ⊠, No□

-All work will be performed under a USACE removal fill permit, Clatsop County flood plain development permit, ODFW fish passage review and NOAA ESA programmatic review.
+All work will be performed under a USACE removal fill permit, Clatsop County flood plain development permit, ODFW fish passage review, Cultural resources consultation, and a NOAA ESA programmatic review.

-• Can the project be implemented within the defined time frame?
+• Can the project be implemented within the defined timeframe?
+Yes \boxtimes , No \square

-The time frame is defined by the funders who support the project.
-At this point UNWC has obtained \$88,000 in coast share from NOAA toward design and to develop project to attract additional funders for summer 2019 implementation.
+The construction/project completion time frame is defined by the funders who support the project.
+At this point UNWC has obtained \$88,000 in cost share from NOAA towards engineering/design and to develop the project to the level that attracts additional funders for summer 2020 implementation.

-5.0 Partner Engagement and Support:
+6. Partner Engagement and Support (200 words or less):